weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementRolloutStarted.md

 - `ClusterResourcePlacementAvailable` is set to `True`.

-To ensure seamless propagation of the namespace across the relevant clusters, proceed to create the `test-ns` namespace on the hub cluster.
+Create the `test-ns` namespace on the hub cluster so it can be included in a new resource snapshot.

-### ClusterResourcePlacement status after namespace test-ns is created on the hub cluster
+### Status after namespace creation
 ```
 status:
   conditions: